-Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2019.
+Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2019 for Clinical, Counseling and School Psychologists; I/O Psychologists; and Post-Secondary Psychology Teachers.
 Figures represent accumulated data for all employment sectors in which clinical, counseling and school psychologists work.
 BLS salary data represents average and median earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.

 All salary and employment data accessed October 2020.